Generic Name: fingolimod (fin-GOL-i-mod)

 Some MEDICINES MAY INTERACT with fingolimod.
 Tell your health care provider if you are taking any other medicines, especially any of the following:

-- Antiarrhythmics (eg, amiodarone, disopyramide, dofetilide, dronedarone, ibutilide, procainamide, quinidine, sotalol), beta-blockers (eg, atenolol, metoprolol), beta-2 receptor agonists (eg, salmeterol), calcium channel blockers (eg, diltiazem, verapamil), chloroquine, chlorpromazine, cholinesterase inhibitors (eg, galantamine), citalopram, digoxin, domperidone, fluoxetine, haloperidol, macrolide antibiotics (eg, erythromycin), methadone, ondansetron, pilocarpine, quinine, quinolone antibiotics (eg, ciprofloxacin), tacrolimus, tetracyclic antidepressants (eg, maprotiline), tricyclic antidepressants (eg, amitriptyline), tyrosine kinase inhibitors (eg, sunitinib), or vorinostat because the risk of slow or irregular heartbeat may be increased
+- Antiarrhythmics (eg, amiodarone, disopyramide, dofetilide, dronedarone, ibutilide, procainamide, quinidine, sotalol), beta-blockers (eg, atenolol, metoprolol), beta-2 receptor agonists (eg, salmeterol), chloroquine, chlorpromazine, cholinesterase inhibitors (eg, galantamine), citalopram, digoxin, diltiazem, domperidone, fluoxetine, haloperidol, macrolide antibiotics (eg, erythromycin), methadone, ondansetron, pilocarpine, quinine, quinolone antibiotics (eg, ciprofloxacin), tacrolimus, tetracyclic antidepressants (eg, maprotiline), tricyclic antidepressants (eg, amitriptyline), tyrosine kinase inhibitors (eg, sunitinib), verapamil, or vorinostat because the risk of slow or irregular heartbeat may be increased

 - Medicine for cancer, corticosteroids (eg, prednisone), medicine that may weaken your immune system, or other medicines for MS (eg, interferon beta, mitoxantrone, natalizumab) because the risk of infection may be increased